Quick Answer

 Stop Using Your Credit Cards

-Additionally, if you have good credit, then you may find yourself constantly getting credit card offers in the mail.
+Having good credit often means a steady stream of credit card offers showing up in your mailbox.
 You can opt out of pre-screened credit card offers at OptOutPrescreen.com, which is the official Consumer Credit Reporting Industry website authorized under the Fair Credit Reporting Act (FCRA) and overseen in part by the CFPB.

 Find Ways to Earn Extra Money

-If you want to bring in extra money without having to get another job, then you may want to pick up a side hustle.
-The gig economy makes it possible to make money through platforms like DoorDash, Lyft, Uber, and Instacart.
-You can also sell handmade or vintage goods on Etsy.
-According to a Bankrate survey, roughly 36% of U.S. adults reported having a side hustle, with median monthly earnings of approximately $810 — money that can meaningfully accelerate debt repayment when applied consistently.
+The gig economy makes it possible to earn on your own schedule through platforms like DoorDash, Lyft, Uber, and Instacart.
+Selling handmade or vintage goods on Etsy is another avenue.
+According to a Bankrate survey, roughly 36% of U.S. adults reported having a side hustle, with median monthly earnings of approximately $810.
+Applied consistently to high-interest debt, that kind of extra income can meaningfully cut years off a repayment timeline.

 Talk to a Credit Counselor

-There is nothing wrong with turning to a professional if you are feeling overwhelmed with your debt.
-Credit counseling may be what you need in order to get your finances on track.
-There are several ways that a credit counselor can help you.
-For example, if you need help with developing and managing a budget, then a credit counselor can help you with that.
+There is nothing wrong with turning to a professional when debt feels unmanageable.
+Credit counseling can help get your finances back on track in several concrete ways.
 Nonprofit agencies affiliated with the National Foundation for Credit Counseling (NFCC) or the Financial Counseling Association of America (FCAA) are widely regarded as trustworthy starting points.

-They can also help you understand what is on your credit report and your FICO Score or VantageScore.
-Additionally, they can give you free educational materials.
-The CFPB also offers a free debt collection resource center that explains your rights as a borrower under the Fair Debt Collection Practices Act (FDCPA).
+A counselor can help you build and manage a budget, explain what is on your credit report, and walk you through your FICO Score or VantageScore.
+Many also provide free educational materials.
+The CFPB offers a free debt collection resource center that explains your rights as a borrower under the Fair Debt Collection Practices Act (FDCPA).

 Lower Your Monthly Bills